Faren-d/probability/README.md

 - Note: Mathematically, division is a form of subtraction.
 Just like 10 ÷ 2 means "how many groups of 2 can I remove from 10", here we're removing redundant arrangements from the total count.
 - The key point: We want to count unique groups, not every possible ordering of those groups.

+- For deep understanding, watch: "2.1 Lesson: Counting Collections from the fat chance probability course."